Spotlight On Elvis’ Most Sexy Co-Stars!

 LOVING YOU (1957)

 By the time Lizabeth Scott appeared in Elvis’ second film she had already starred opposite some of Hollywood’s biggest guns: Kirk Douglas, Burt Lancaster, Humphrey Bogart, Dick Powell, Victor Mature, Charlton Heston, Alan Ladd, Robert Mitchum and Robert Ryan.
-And in 1957 the name of Elvis Presley would be added to that already very impressive list.
 Most of her movies were in the Film Noir style, with Scott garnering the reputation of being a femme fatale due to her sultry looks and smoky voice.

-Scott appeared in only one movie after Loving You, although she did act intermittently on television during the sixties, her performance alongside Mickey Rooney and Michael Caine in Pulp (1972) would be her last.
+Scott appeared in only one movie after Loving You, although she did act intermittently on television during the 60’s, her role alongside Michael Caine in Pulp (1972) would be her last.

 Lizabeth Scott | A dame to kill for